Malta Girl Guides Association

 The Malta Girl Guides Association (MGGA) is the national Guiding association of Malta.
 Guiding in Malta started in 1918 and the association became a member of the World Association of Girl Guides and Girl Scouts (WAGGGS) in 1966.
 The girls-only association has 1,337 members (as of 2003).

 History

 Guiding in Malta began in 1918 for British girls as part of The Guide Association (UK).
 In 1923, Maltese girls formed a separate organization.
 Both organizations merged in 1938, although there remained some groups of British Guides.

 In 1966, two years after the independence of Malta, the MGGA became an associate member of the WAGGGS.
 The association gained full WAGGGS-membership in 1972, and the last groups of British Guides left the island in 1978.

-Program
+Programme

 The aim of the association is to "enable young girls and young women to develop good character formation and to discover their potential through an interactive programme giving a positive sense of direction and a world of opportunities as responsible citizens".

 The association is divided in four age-groups: